intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 Safety against #VE in kernel code
 ---------------------------------

-The kernel needs to make sure it does not get #VE in certain critical sections.
+The TDX guest Linux kernel needs to make sure it does not get #VE in certain critical sections.
 One example of such a section is a system call gap: on SYSCALL/SYSRET.
 There is a small instruction window where the kernel runs with the user stack pointer.
 If a #VE event (for example due to a